badjoerichards/aideepspeak/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

+✅ You Can:

+Use, modify, distribute, and sell the software.
+Use the software for personal, commercial, or open-source projects.
+License modifications and derivatives under a different license.

+🚫 You Must:

+Include the original license and copyright notice in distributions.
+State any modifications you've made.
+Not sue for patent claims if you're using the software.
+⚠️ No Warranty:

+The software is provided "as-is" with no guarantees.
+Apache 2.0 is business-friendly, meaning you can use it in closed-source projects while keeping modifications private if you don’t distribute them.

 ## Acknowledgments

 - Thanks to the various AI model providers
+- AGENT1 collectors and holders, fans and friends who support my work.
-- Contributors and testers
+- Contributors and CREEBank.org
 - Open source community